WORKING FROM HOME: Using a Standing Desk and Why You Should Try It

 *I had an intermission from standing for a few months when I was pregnant and the first weeks/months afterwards; I didn’t sit in a regular chair then though, I sat in a kneeling chair (this baby right here) and it made ALL the difference in the world to my posture and comfort.
 I still have a kneeling chair.
 We have three at the office, in fact!
 They’re our only chairs.
 They mostly sit in the back of the office, unused, unless we’re feeling tired and/or are feeling like taking a rest!
 If you’re in a place where, for whatever reason, you can’t work standing, consider a kneeling chair.
 Consider it if you have back problems too, or posture problems, or if you end your work-day feeling achy in any way.
 Kneeling chairs are fantastic to keep you in alignment!
 And if you get a Valens like mine, they have the added bonus of being rockable too, hehe :-)

-Anyways, if you have any comments or questions, please add them here!
+Anyways, if you have any comments or questions, please let us know in the comments below!
 In the meantime, leave you with some fantastic standing-desk humor (because yes, there is such a thing!):